p2/growth-charts/index/index.md

 Units
 -----

 Whether you're used to the **metric system** and have all data available in centimeter and kilogram or whether you're in the US and using **imperial units**, Charts has got you covered.
-You can switch the units you want to use for input and display right from the keyboard when you enter data or from a separate screen:
+You can switch the units you want to use for input right from the keyboard:

 <div class="screenshots">
 	<img src="units.png" alt="Unit Switching" />
 </div>

+These units will be saved as your preferred units.
+You can also change those units from a dedicated list when viewing your child's measurements.

 Requirements